tgfrerer/island/README.md

 * **2d drawing context**: Draw thick lines and curves using `le_paths`, which specialises in 2d meshes.
-This module implements a useful subset of the SVG command palette, and has some extras like the option to smooth open or closed Bézier curves by applying the [Hobby algorithm][hobby].
-Thick Bézier curves are tessellated and drawn using [an algorithm outlined by T. F. Hain][hain].
+This module implements a useful subset of the SVG command palette, and includes some extras like for example a command to smoothen open or closed Bézier curves by applying the [Hobby algorithm][hobby].
+Thick Bézier curves are drawn using [an algorithm outlined by T. F. Hain][hain].

 * **glTF** Island wraps [cgltf][cgltf-link] for gltf file import, and